mitkar241/content-dump/clean-code/naming-convention.md

 # Naming Convention
 ---

-Example TBA

-Dont name variables / structs etc as A, B, C
+- Dont name single letter variables / structs etc e.g. A, B, C

-Provide meaningful names clearly explining there purpose
+- Provide meaningful names clearly explining there purpose.
+Avoid ambiguity. e.g. `MIN_PWD = 6` vs `MIN_PWD_LEN = 6`

-Function names should be verbs - for the specific task the function does
+- Function names should be verbs - for the specific task the function does

-boolean variables should be named such that its answer is True / False - e.g. `isValidUder`
+- boolean variables should be named such that its answer is True / False - e.g. `isValidUder`, `checkPwdLen()` vs `isPwdLongEnough()`